 To make the recorded sound as natural and less metallic as possible, you can also use a faux fur windscreen, which offers better protection against unwanted noise on the audio signal.

 The type of microphone used makes a big difference to the sound and character of the recording, but the right windscreen also affects the quality of the recording by clearing up wind noise.

-Windscreens can also be valuable when filming indoors, as they absorb any air turbulence on their surface.
+Windscreens for microphones can also be valuable when filming indoors, as they absorb any air turbulence on their surface.
 Especially when there are speech and singing recordings in a studio, condenser microphones are often used, which are already equipped with their own pop filter but sometimes lack a foam filter.
 The result is more breathing and blowing noise in direct speech recordings.

 If wind noise is desired in a scene, it makes more sense to use a windscreen and mix in the wind noise afterwards than to simply record without a windscreen.
 Wind noise can also cause distortion and deteriorate audio quality.